dosterz97/zephyr/README.md

 ### Languages

 1. Python
-* Python is the language used for this project.
+* Python is the main language used for this project.
+Python is used to access the database server and controlling a hardware device.
 2. Skill gaps
 * Jon: no experience coding in Python